Tom Jenkins (golfer)

 Thomas Wayne Jenkins (born December 14, 1947) is an American professional golfer.

+Career

-Born in Houston, Texas, Jenkins attended the University of Houston, where he was a member of the NCAA University Division championship team in 1970, led by John Mahaffey.
+Jenkins was born in Houston, Texas.
+He attended the University of Houston where he was a member of the NCAA University Division championship team in 1970, led by John Mahaffey.
 He graduated in 1971 and turned professional.
 His sole PGA Tour victory was the IVB-Philadelphia Golf Classic in 1975, with the final two rounds played on Monday.
 With seven wins in his eleven years and more than $12 million in prize money, Jenkins is currently in the top-10 on the all time money list for the PGA Tour Champions.

 Prior to joining the senior tour, Jenkins was the lead instructor for several years at Dave Pelz's short game schools.